shadkaske/ansible-dotfiles/README.md

         - Set the php packages in group_vars/workstations/php.yml
         - Default php version can be changed
         - Additional packages can be installed or more versions of php with the php_packages array
+    - Composer
+        - If you need or don't need packages, group_vars/workstations/composer.yml

 # TODO List
   - [x] Clone Code Repos ( this should work correctly if you are forwarding your agent )